dburian/transformer_document_embedding/notes/datasets.md

     - Reason of rejection: articles are too short
 - [MLDoc][mldoc]
     - multilingual Reuters news collection
-    - uniform distribution accross languages
+    - uniform distribution across languages
     - for the official original dataset an agreement is needed (in a TREC track)
     - Reason of rejection: difficult to get

+### Benchmarks for other embedding models

 ### Generative task